 The Jack Russell Terrier is known as a working dog thanks to its toughness and stubborn nature.
 Its robustness makes it a formidable companion when you’re hunting groundhog, badger, or fox.

-The Jack Russell locates the prey in the earth, either chasing it out of the hole or holding it in place until the hunter can dig it out.
-You’ll either have to be in good condition to work a Jack Russell Terrier or it will get you into shape quickly.
+The Jack Russells are flushing dogs that locate the prey in the earth, either chasing it out of the hole or holding it in place until the hunter can dig it out.
+You’ll either have to be in good condition to work flushing dogs like the Jack Russell Terrier or it will get you into shape quickly.

 No matter how far you can walk in a day, the Jack Russell Terrier will outpace you several times.